Burglary Lawyers in Los Angeles

 If you were charged with this crime, it is crucial that you avoid the potential fines and jail time by calling the Los Angeles burglary lawyers at Gibbons & Gibbons for a free consultation about how to defend yourself.
 We bring more than 60 combined years of experience to each case we take, and we are prepared to vigorously fight for your freedom.

-Criminal Sentencing for Burglary
+Criminal Sentencing for Burglary in Los Angeles

 The sentence for a conviction of burglary will depend on the circumstances of the crime itself, but it will be treated as either a first or second degree felony.
 Entering a home or other domicile with the intent to commit grand or petit larceny is grounds for a first degree charge.
 A conviction can carry up to six years in prison with additional fines.
 Entering a building in order to commit a felony is a second degree crime and can be charged as a misdemeanor or a felony, putting you at risk of a year or more in jail.

-Common Legal Defenses to Burglary
+Common Legal Defenses to Burglary in California

 Once you are arrested or charged with burglary, it is common to feel overwhelmed and confused.
 However, it is important to remember that you still have rights.
 At Gibbons & Gibbons, our award-winning criminal defense attorneys are here to ensure that your criminal proceedings are carried out fairly and that you have the best chance to tell your side of the story.
 Our firm has over half a century of combined legal experience which means we can put a sound defense strategy together for you.